Lead Guide, Avalanche Education Instructor

 Martina has over 14 seasons of experience working in the avalanche industry as a ski patroller, ski guide, and avalanche technician.
 Her goal every winter is to spend as much time as possible playing in the mountains both on skis and sled in the British Columbia / Alberta backcountry.

 Guide, Assistant Avalanche Education Instructor

 Born and raised in Mont Tremblant, 'Frenchie' moved to Fernie in 2007 to squeeze in more ski, bike, sled, and moto time.
-You can chat with Matt about his love of all things KTM, Heineken, and his lovely wife and new baby girl.
+You can chat with Matt about his love of all things KTM, Heineken, and his lovely family.
 Matt has been with EVSS for three years, guiding with most of our french speaking groups as well as helping instruct our AST1 programs to share his search and rescue knowledge.

 Not only is Matt a rock solid sledder, this Journeyman Heavy Duty Mechanic can also throw down on skis and a snowboard out there.
 When he's not guiding for EVSS, pulling wrenches on our sleds or operating snowcats in his spare time, you will find Matt heli-ski guiding in Iceland.

 He may be the newest member to the EVSS Team but has been rocking the 'stache since before it was cool.
 With eleven years of riding experience, Travis excels at steep, technical tree lines but is also known for 'sending it' off almost anything he can find out there.
 Travis brings a wealth of big mountain experience and looks forward to helping people improve their riding skills.

 Media & Photo Inquiries